 Agility is not:

-• Heavy change management programmes: Agility is about travelling in the right general direction with strategic goals in mind.
+- Heavy change management programmes: Agility is about traveling in the right general direction with strategic goals in mind.

 Becoming an Agile Leader